-Unlike in the standard the HCV program, EHV voucher holders may enter into an initial lease that is for less than 12 months, regardless of the PHA policy in Chapter 9.
+Unlike in the standard HCV program, EHV voucher holders may enter into an initial lease term that is for less than 12 months, regardless of the PHA policy.

 PORTABILITY

 The normal HCV portability procedures and requirements outlined in Chapter 10 generally apply to EHVs.
 Exceptions are addressed below.